Graham-Little-Piccardi-Lasseur Syndrome Medication

 Metronidazole (Protostat, Flagyl)

-Imidazole ring-based antibiotic active against various anaerobic bacteria and protozoa.
-Used in combination with other antimicrobial agents (except to treat Clostridium difficile enterocolitis).
+Metronidazole is an imidazole ring-based antibiotic active against various anaerobic bacteria and protozoa.
+It is used in combination with other antimicrobial agents (except to treat Clostridium difficile enterocolitis).

 Corticosteroids